 First Steps: Is a Childcare Business Right for You?

-Whilst setting up your own childcare business can certainly be an enjoyable endeavour and can be profitable to boot, it’s important to take practicalities into consideration, especially if you’ll be running your business from home.
+While setting up your own childcare business can certainly be an enjoyable endeavour and profitable to boot, it’s important to consider practicalities, especially if you’ll be running your business from home.
 Becoming a childminder is a much more flexible option than the alternative of opening up a day nursery, which is heavily regulated and costly.
 However, there’s still plenty you’ll need to consider:

 Is your home suitable?

-The first thing you’ll need to think about is the space you have available.
+The first thing you’ll need to consider is the available space.
 Whilst your home might look large now, once you start your business, you’ll need to buy quite a lot of equipment, especially if you’re taking care of young children.
 Cots and toys take up room.
-If you don’t have enough space, you might need to make alterations, which will require planning permission.
+If you don’t have enough space, you might need to make alterations, requiring planning permission.

 You’ll also need to take a good look around and identify any potential hazards; kids love to explore and will get into everything, so investing in childproofing equipment is a must, as well as an Ofsted requirement if you’re taking care of young children.
 Lastly, you’ll need to find out whether you’re allowed to run a childcare business from your home under the law; if you own a rented property, for instance, you’ll need the landlord’s permission.